nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 ```

 The new `incrementBoth` function transitively depends on `c1` and `c2`.
-We could write `const incrementBoth = useCallback(... ,[c1, c2])` and that would work.
+We could write `useCallback(... ,[c1, c2])` and that would work.
-However, this is brittle!
-If we changed the dependencies of `increment1` or `increment2`,
+However, this is a very brittle approach!
+If we changed the dependencies
-we would have to remember to change the dependencies of `incrementBoth`.
+of `increment1` or `increment2`, we would have to remember to change the
+dependencies of `incrementBoth`.

 Since the references of `increment1` and `increment2` won't change unless their dependencies change,
 we could use them instead.
 Transitive dependencies can be ignored!
-This makes for an easy rule - *list as dependency any
+This makes for an easy rule:

+> Each function declared within a functional component's scope must be memoised/cached with `useCallback`.
-function or other variable from the component scope that you're using*.
+> If it directly uses functions or other variables from the component scope
+> it should list them in its depency list.

-This can be enforced by a
+This rule can be enforced by a
 [linter](https://www.npmjs.com/package/eslint-plugin-react-hooks) which checks that
 your `useCallback` cache dependenices are consistent.